misdiagnosed lyme disease

 Why Lyme Disease Is Often Misdiagnosed

-The Lyme bacterium Borrelia burgdorferi can affect multiple organ systems including the nervous system, joints, immune pathways, and heart.
+Lyme disease can affect multiple organ systems including the nervous system, joints, immune pathways, and heart.
 Because symptoms may appear gradually and vary widely between patients, Lyme disease may resemble several other conditions.

 Several structural factors contribute to missed diagnoses:

 Testing has known limitations.
-Standard two-tier testing may miss early infection and can be difficult to interpret in neurologic or later-stage presentations.
-When laboratory results are negative, clinical reassessment may be prematurely discontinued.
-See Lyme Test Accuracy.
+Standard testing may miss early infection and can be difficult to interpret.
+For more information see Lyme disease test accuracy.

 Communication strain can occur under uncertainty.
-When patients present with multisystem complaints that do not fit neatly into one category, explanations may default toward stress or functional syndromes.
-For more on this dynamic, see Medical Dismissal in Lyme Disease.
+When symptoms do not fit neatly into one category, explanations may default toward stress or functional syndromes.
+See Medical Dismissal in Lyme Disease.

 Recognition depends on exposure, timing, and training.
-Lyme disease receives variable emphasis in medical education.
 When presentations fall outside classic patterns, diagnostic reconsideration may be delayed.

 How Lyme Disease Misdiagnosis Often Evolves